One of the most effective ways to improve the rate of fat loss and muscle gain, whichever your goal may be, is to us protein powder.

-Many questions typically arise as to whether or not gender factors into what protein powder is best for you, and to address these issues I have written posts on the best protein supplement for men and the best protein powder for women.
+Many questions typically arise as to whether or not gender factors into what protein powder is best for you, and to address these issues I have written posts on the best protein supplement for men and the best protein supplement for women.
 Overall the products work the exact same way in both men and women, but there are some special considerations you might want to take.

 Don’t Most Powders Taste Bad?

-Is Protein Powder the Best Supplement?
+Is Protein the Best Supplement?

 If you have a limited budget for supplements, like most people, you have to pick one or two supplement to regularly take.
 In my opinion, protein should be the first one on that list for most people.
 The only supplement that really rivals protein in terms of effectiveness is creatine, so if you stick with one of those two you’ll get great results.